velerofinance/pymaker/README.md

 ## Code samples

-Below you can find some code snippets demonstrating how the API can be used both for developing your own keepers and for creating some other utilities interacting with the _DAI Stablecoin_ ecosystem contracts.
+Below you can find some code snippets demonstrating how the API can be used both for developing your own keepers and for creating some other utilities interacting with the _USDV Stablecoin_ ecosystem contracts.

 ### Token transfer